OpenWebAdvocacy/website/src/posts/owa-at-the-eu-parliament-dma-working-group.md

 [Apple's app review process](https://open-web-advocacy.org/blog/balancing-security-and-fair-competition/#is-app-review-effective%3F) failed spectacularly in the case of the XcodeGhost malware.
 This highlights the inherent limitations of app review as it's impractical for human reviewers (reportedly only 500 reviewers to review 130,000 apps per week, [with only](https://www.wired.com/story/apples-app-store-review-fix-fails-placate-developers/#:~:text=that%20app%20reviewers%20often%20have%20only%20minutes%20to%20review%20each%20app%20and%20work%20under%20a%20system%20that%20permits%20wide%20variation%20in%20standards) a [few minutes spent per app](https://www.cnbc.com/2019/06/21/how-apples-app-review-process-for-the-app-store-works.html#:~:text=only%20a%20few%20minutes%20per%20app) ) to scrutinize the vast amounts of code submitted for each app and these reviewers likely did not even attempt to do so.

-Even with the assistance of automated code scanning tools, which can be circumvented by various obfuscation techniques, complex malware like XcodeGhost, injected during the compilation process, can easily slip through.

-There are long-standing and [unresolved issues](https://open-web-advocacy.org/blog/balancing-security-and-fair-competition/#is-app-review-effective%3F) with malware, [phishing apps](https://open-web-advocacy.org/blog/balancing-security-and-fair-competition/#phishing), and [fleeceware](https://open-web-advocacy.org/blog/balancing-security-and-fair-competition/#fleeceware) across both Apple and Google’s app stores over the past 16 years.
+Even with the assistance of automated code scanning tools, which can be circumvented by various obfuscation techniques, complex malware like XcodeGhost, injected during the compilation process, can easily slip through contributing to ongoing [unresolved issues](https://open-web-advocacy.org/blog/balancing-security-and-fair-competition/#is-app-review-effective%3F) with malware, [phishing apps](https://open-web-advocacy.org/blog/balancing-security-and-fair-competition/#phishing), and [fleeceware](https://open-web-advocacy.org/blog/balancing-security-and-fair-competition/#fleeceware) in both Apple and Google’s app stores over the past 16 years.

 <figure>
     {% image